ardnew/gosh/cmd/gosh/README.md

 3. Execute `gosh`, and you should see a familiar shell, but what you don't see is that it is being managed by a Go application!

-To see we are a Go sub-process, re-run `gosh` with the following arguments, `gosh -l standard -g`, and you'll see the `gosh` runtime spewing out some debugging information regarding how the shell process was spawned.
+To see we are a Go sub-process, re-run `gosh` with the debug argument, `gosh -g`, and you'll see the `gosh` runtime spewing out some debugging information regarding how the shell process was spawned.
 You'll see more once you close the shell (via `exit` or `^D`)

 All available command-line arguments: